garbados/couchdb/share/doc/src/api-basics.rst

 Basic information on the content and data types for JSON are provided in :ref:`json`.

-Errors when accessing the CouchDB API are reported using standard HTTP Status Codes.
-A guide to the generic codes returned by CouchDB are provided in :ref:`errors`.
+Errors when accessing the Cloudant API are reported using standard HTTP Status Codes.
+A guide to the generic codes returned by Cloudant are provided in :ref:`errors`.

-When accessing specific areas of the CouchDB API, specific information and examples on the HTTP methods and request, JSON structures, and error codes are provided.
+When accessing specific areas of the Cloudant API, specific information and examples on the HTTP methods and request, JSON structures, and error codes are provided.
 For a guide to the different areas of the API, see :ref:`api-overview`.